 GMAT™ Online Exam Whiteboard Tips and Tricks

-The GMAT Online exam isn’t a new GMAT exam—it’s just a new way to take it.
-During the test, you’ll have the opportunity to choose to use your own physical whiteboard, an online whiteboard, or both for scratch work and note taking.
+When it comes to the GMAT exam, the choice is yours whether you want to take it at a test center or online.
+If you opt to take it online at home, you’ll have the opportunity to choose to use your own physical whiteboard, an online whiteboard, or both for scratch work and note taking.
 An important part of your exam prep should be to determine which option or combination of whiteboards works best for you and your test taking strategy.

 The online whiteboard is a powerful tool with several useful features applicable to a wide range of exam question types.
 Knowing how to wield it with speed and accuracy as you work your way through the test could you give you the edge you need to achieve your best score.

 GMAT online exam whiteboard tips

 To help you get familiar with the online whiteboard, the makers of the GMAT exam created a practice tool that has all the same functionality as the version you’ll have the option to use on test day.
 In the time leading up to your testing appointment, you’ll want to put in some prep with the practice tool to be sure you’ll be ready when it counts.
 Try it out now!